 As Fast As Possible

 NVIDIA Fast Sync and AMD Enhanced Sync are alternatives to V-Sync.
 Both Fast Sync and Enhanced Sync allow for uncapped frame rate without screen tearing.
 Furthermore, these two technologies introduce significantly less input lag than V-Sync.

 NVIDIA Fast Sync

 In short, Fast Sync eliminates screen tearing when your FPS (Frames Per Second) rate exceeds your monitor’s maximum refresh rate.
 This increases input lag, but not nearly as much as V-Sync does.

 Opinions differ on whether Fast Sync should be used if your frame rate is lower than the monitor’s refresh rate as well as if it should be used simultaneously with G-SYNC.

-Furthermore, Fast Sync is known to introduces micro stuttering in certain games.
+Furthermore, Fast Sync is known to introduce micro stuttering in certain games.
 In the end, it’s best to try different options for yourself.

 How To Enable NVIDIA Fast Sync?